Cat5TV/cat5tv-miners/README.md

 # cat5tv-miners
 Mine cryptocurrency in support of the Category5.TV Network

-Whether or not this will be a profitable venture is difficult to know.

-This writeup on Litecoin is discouraging: https://www.litecoinpool.org/beginners-guide#should-you-mine

-But this is, at the very least, a fun experiment.
+**Our focus is on Monero** because it can be mined using consumer hardware (ie., CPU / GPU mining).
+[Litecoin cannot be mined by this method](https://www.litecoinpool.org/beginners-guide#should-you-mine) and we suspect the same is pretty much true with BitCoin, although I have included a CPU miner for BitCoin as a proof of concept.

-Running on a few of my own standard desktop computers plus some Raspberry Pi 3's and a couple other small devices, I'm mining ~$3.50 USD or so per week.
+In my initial tests I ran cat5tv-miners on a few of my own standard desktop computers plus some Raspberry Pi 3's and a couple other small devices and was mining ~$3.50 USD or so per week.
 So with enough of the community running this, we'll definitely be able to support Cat5.

+You can run the miner or cancel it at any time.
+If it affects performance, you can close it and go about your work and then open it when your computer would otherwise be idle.
+Though on my computers I find I'm still able to continue using the computer just fine when running the CPU miner.
+The GPU miner tends to take over the graphics, so my compositor locks up while it is running.

 ## Already Mining?